Undocumented immigrants a drag on state, lawmakers says

 Economy

-Terrill’s assertion: Three state government studies found that illegal immigration is a drain on the Oklahoma economy.
+Terrill’s assertion: Three state government studies found that undocumented immigration is a drain on the Oklahoma economy.

 Healthcare

-Terrill’s assertion: The Oklahoma Hospital Association reported that more than $500 million was spent on illegal immigrants’ healthcare.
+Terrill’s assertion: The Oklahoma Hospital Association reported that more than $500 million was spent on undocumented immigrants’ healthcare.

-Facts: Hospital Association spokeswoman Susie Wallace said the $500 million represents uninsured and underinsured patients, charity care and bad debt in 2005.
-The association doesn’t know how many of those patients were illegal immigrants.
-The Senate report found that illegal immigrants comprise less than 1 percent of the state’s Medicaid claims in both dollars and number of people served.
+Facts: Hospital Association spokeswoman Susie Wallace said the $500 million represents uninsured and under insured patients, charity care and bad debt in 2005.
+The association doesn’t know how many of those patients were undocumented immigrants.
+The Senate report found that undocumented immigrants comprise less than 1 percent of the state’s Medicaid claims in both dollars and number of people served.

-Terrill’s Response: Terrill said that he misspoke about the half billion dollar figure, but still believes illegal immigrants cost Oklahoma much more money than is reported because “they tend to overutilize emergency room care.”
+Terrill’s Response: Terrill said that he misspoke about the half billion dollar figure, but still believes undocumented immigrants cost Oklahoma much more money than is reported because “they tend to over utilize emergency room care.”
 He said much of the testimony before a House committee supports his claims.
 None of it was published in any House report.